NAICS Classification Methodology

 Multi-activity businesses

-- Improves stability across time and vendors
+- Improves consistency across time, teams, and vendors

 Vertical integration